kolakows/Gym-Snake/README.md

 ## Observation space

 Comparing to the orginal environment, before passing observations to network, they are mapped to three channels:
-1. Snake's head is 1
+1. snake's head is 1,
-2. Snake's body is marked with ones
+2. snake's body is marked with ones,
-3. Apple is 1
+3. apple is 1.

 All the other values are zeroes.
 Probably standarization of the input would facilitate learning.
 Then the observations are flattened and passed to the network.

 ## Policy gradients